College of Europe: Bruges campus

-The Bruges campus is situated in the centre of Bruges since its establishment in 1949, which was appointed European Capital of Culture in 2002.
-Bruges is located in the Flemish Region of Belgium, a Dutch-speaking area, although the college does not use Dutch as one of its working languages.
+The Bruges campus is situated in the centre of Bruges since its establishment in 1949.
+Bruges is located in the Flemish Region of Belgium, a Dutch-speaking area, although the College does not use Dutch as one of its working languages.

-The college has a system of residences in the centre of Bruges and not far from the Dijver, where the main administrative and academic building and the library are situated.
+The College has a system of residences in the centre of Bruges and not far from the Dijver, where the main administrative and academic building and the library are situated.
 None of the residences lodges more than 60 students so that each residence in fact has its own small multinational and multicultural environment.

 It consists of the following campus buildings:

 Dijver

-The Paul Henri Spaak Building (named after the Belgian socialist politician, and popularly known as Dijver) is the College's main administrative building on the Bruges campus.
-It hosts the college's main reception, some of its offices, classrooms and the library.
+The Paul Henri Spaak Building (named after the Belgian socialist prime minister and pioneer of European integration, nicknamed "Mr. Europe"), popularly known as Dijver, is the College's main administrative building on the Bruges campus.
+It hosts the College's main reception, some of its offices, classrooms and the library.
 It is located on the Dijver Canal.
 A white classic façade stands at the front of the main building (where the European, Belgian, Flemish and Brugeois flags hang together), while there is a garden in its back side.
 The garden is used by the students, who frequently spare their break time there due to its proximity to the library (which is connected to the main building by a corridor).
 Signed portraits of all the orateurs hang in the walls of the main corridor of the building.

 The library building was built in 1965.
 Princess Beatrix of the Netherlands (later Queen Beatrix) laid the first stone of the library in a special commemorative event.
 Almost three decades after its completion, the library was reformed and enlarged (the works were completed in 1992).
 Most of the library funds are devoted to European Studies, together with law, economics, and political and administrative sciences.
 Access to the library is restricted to College students and academic staff.
 A bust of Salvador de Madariaga presides over the library main reading hall.